Jury trial: Sweden

 In Sweden, juries are uncommon; the public is represented in the courts by means of lay judges (nämndemän).
 However, the defendant has the right to a jury trial in the lower court (tingsrätt) when accused of an offence against the fundamental laws on freedom of expression and freedom of the press.
-If a person is accused of e.g. libel or incitement to ethnic or racial hatred, in a medium covered by the fundamental laws (e.g. a printed paper or a radio programme), she has the right to have the accusation tried by a jury of nine jurors.
+If a person is accused of e.g. libel or incitement to ethnic or racial hatred, in a medium covered by the fundamental laws (e.g. a printed paper or a radio programme), they have the right to have the accusation tried by a jury of nine jurors.
 This applies also in civil (tort) cases under the fundamental laws.
-A majority of at least six jurors must find that the defendant has committed the alleged crime.
+A majority of at least six jurors (out of nine) must find that the defendant has committed the alleged crime.
 If it does not, the defendant is acquitted or, in a civil case, held not liable.
-If such a majority of the jurors hold that said crime has in fact been committed, this finding is not legally binding for the court; thus, the court (three judges) can still acquit the defendant or find him/her not liable.
-A jury acquittal may not be overruled after appeal.
+If such a majority of the jurors hold that said crime has in fact been committed, this finding is not legally binding for the court; thus, the court (three judges out of five) can still acquit the defendant or find him/her not liable.
+A jury acquittal may not be overruled after appeal, unlike a not guilty verdict in the district court.
+Hence, both the layman majority and the jury must convict to sentence a culprit; however, if the deciding two-thirds jury majority approves and the district court finds the defendant not guilty, the not guilty verdict may still be appealed to the Court of Appeals where, conversely, the professional judges outvotes the layman judges.
+(Should a case be appealed to the Supreme Court of Sweden, only professional judges decide, and may impose a sentence or re-impose a sentence imposed by the district court but quashed by the Court of Appeals.)
+In such a case, the jury provides a unique lock on the ability of the professional judges, upon appeal, outvoting the layman judges.

 In Swedish civil process, the "English rule" applies to court costs.
 Earlier, a court disagreeing with a jury acquittal could, when deciding on the matter of such costs, set aside the English rule, and instead use the American rule, that each party bears its own expense of litigation.
 This practice was declared to violate the rule of presumption of innocence according to article 6.2. of the European Convention on Human Rights, by the Supreme Court of Sweden, in 2012.